stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 My main server is a supermicro X10SDV-4C-TLN4F: https://www.supermicro.com/en/products/motherboard/X10SDV-4C-TLN4F.
 The storage is the following:
 - 2x Firecuda 530 1To for the OS and VMs
-- 2x Samsung 850 evo 500Go for testing things
-- 2x Seagate Barracuda 2.5" 5To for the movies and the big files
+- 2x Seagate Exos X16 14To for the movies and the big files

 ### Technical stack

-- Virtualisation : Proxmox
+- Virtualisation : Windows Server 2022 Datacenter and Hyper-V
-- Data : Raid 1 with BTRFS
+- DATA : Raid 1
-- Virtual machines : QEMU with VirtIO drivers
-- Automatic shutdown with Nuts in case of power outage
+- Powerchute shutdown in case of power outage

 ### Virtual machines

-- Adguard: Ad guard solution for blocking AD's and malware at DNS level
-- Ansible: Ansible master to manage the infrastructure
+- Ansible : Infrastructure management
-- Bitwarden: Local Bitwarden hosting
-- LibreNMS: Monitoring
+- LibreNMS : Monitoring
+- HAOS : Home Assistant server
+- Paperless : paperless-ngx edm software
+- Media : Jellyfin
+- Passbolt : Password manager
+- Proton-backup : Protonmail backup server
+- Wazuh : SIEM / XDR
-- Media: Jellyfin server
+- Webhost : Web server
-- Proton-backup: Automated backup of my prontonmail emails
-- Reverse: NGINX Reverse proxy to access my services
-- Webhost: My webhost

 I also have a small router with Intel N100 and 4*2,5Gbps for OPNSense.